What Is a Disciple?

 This is perfectly illustrated in the book of Ecclesiastes, when Solomon wrote:

 There was a man all alone; he had neither son nor brother.
 There was no end to his toil, yet his eyes were not content with his wealth. “for whom am I toiling,” he asked, “and why am I depriving myself of enjoyment?”
 This too is meaningless—a miserable business!
-(Ecc 4:8)
+(Ecclesiastes 4:8)

 Every man wants to get to the end of his life and feel like it counted for something, like he had a purpose, like he mattered.
 Many men find this in their work—hoping to build a career or at least a bank account—that others will respect and admire.
-For other men, it might be in their kids’ accomplishments, or a personal hobby, charitable work, or following on social media.
+For other men, it might be in their kids’ accomplishments, a personal hobby, charitable work, or a following on social media.

 In addition to something to give their lives to, men want someone to share their lives with.
 Typically it includes marriage, but it goes beyond marriage as well.
-Contrary to popular opinion, men were made for relationships.
+Contrary to popular opinion, men were made for deep relationships.
 How else would we explain the popularity of fraternities, sports teams, and bars?
 All of us are looking for meaning, happiness, peace, contentment, and satisfaction.

 By default, a man will look for satisfaction primarily in his accomplishments (something to give his life to) and in other people (someone to share it with).
 Most men will also tell you they are frustrated with the difficulty of finding success in their accomplishments or relationships.